nubart/blog-en/_posts/2017-12-08-how-to-get-visitor-data-museum.md

 ## How to find out what visitors think of your museum

-We can also capture data in one of the most relevant moments of a museum tour, which is _the end of the visit_.
+We can also capture data in one of the most relevant moments of a museum tour,  is _the end of the visit_.
 At this time, your visitors have their experience fresh in their memory, and an emotion of either enthusiasm or disappointment associated with it.

 This would be the ideal moment for the museum to discover what aspects could be improved upon.
 But, how can this be done?
 The usual methods are